 However, it quickly became clear to the people who made the show that the audience loved Fonzie and it didn’t take long for him to become the star of the show, eclipsing and in some cases outright pushing out some of the characters from earlier seasons.
 So much so that a character “Doing a Fonzie” and becoming the star of a show they were never meant to is considered an actual trope.
 But we digress, as a character Fonzie is known mainly for 3 three things, being great with ladies, being a badass who ain’t afraid of nobody and his signature leather jacket.

-Weirdly, despite the fact that Fonzie’s leather jacket is now considered a cultural treasure that was even, for a time, stored in the Smithsonian under lock and key, the censors at ABC initially refused to let Fonzie appear on-screen wearing it, fearing that it made him look like a “hoodlum” to audiences.
+Weirdly, despite the fact that Fonzie’s leather jacket is now considered a cultural treasure that was even, for a time, stored in the Smithsonian under lock and key, the censors at ABC initially refused to let Fonzie appear on-screen wearing it.
+The accepted reason being that ABC feared that audiences would assumed Fonzie was a no good hoodlum.
 Which to be fair was fairly accurate because part of Fonzie’s backstory was that he used to a member of two separate gangs.
 It’s for this reason that in the first few episodes of the first season of the shows run, the Fonz was forced instead to wear a shitty white wind-breaker instead of a bitchin’ leather jacket in some scenes.
+Even still, we think we can all agree that Fonzie still looked cooler than liquid nitrogen dreadlocks.

 Undeterred, the producers of the show found a loophole in this rule that stated Fonzie could wear a leather jacket if he was riding or stood in the general vicinity of a motorcycle because it was considered a piece safety equipment.
 According to legend, the producers told ABC that if Fonz was pictured riding a motorcycle in his piss-poor quality wind-breaker, the audience might worry he’d get cold, something that wouldn’t happen if he was wearing a leather jacket.
 As soon as ABC agreed to these very specific terms, the producers simply started putting Fonzie next to a motorcycle in every scene he was in, even if he was inside someone’s house, just so that they could justify why he was wearing a leather jacket to the censors.
 Why those same censors didn’t object to a guy driving a motorcycle through someone’s front door is an issue for another day.